opaverick/OPAMilking/README.md

 # OPA Milking

-OPA Milking adds a lightweight milking system to DayZ.
+OPA Milking adds a milking system to DayZ.
 Server owners can place static milkable cows in farms and rural points of interest without using animal AI.

 The mod adds a new consumable liquid, Milk, and a static interactive cow class.
 Cows remain saved after server restart and become available for milking again according to the server configuration.